-- 1. Able to understand safety aspects in biological laboratory. - 2.
-To create awareness on the Intellectual property rights and patenting of biotechnological processes. - 3.
-To equip students with a basic understanding of the underlying principles of quantitative and qualitative patenting methods. - 4.
-Provide students with in-depth training on the conduct and management of patent filing from inception - 5.
+- 1. Provides knowledge on safety aspects in biological laboratory and to create awareness on the Intellectual property rights and patenting of biotechnological processes. - 2.
+To gain knowledge on steps of a patenting process and the role of biosafety committee. - 3.
+To emphasize the components and design of laboratory. - 4.
+Provide learning opportunities to critically evaluate research methodology and findings - 5.
 Enable students to acquire expertise in the use and application of the methods of data collection and analysis. - 6.
-Enable students to be reflexive about their role and others' roles as researchers.
+Enable students to be reflexive about their role and others' roles as researchers